 Step Four: Sew the Edges

-Switch your machine to a straight stitch.
+If you were using a zig-zag stitch, switch your machine to a straight stitch.
 Sew a parallel line along the inside of the zig-zag stitch, from top to bottom.

 The gaiter should still be inside out.
 Switch it to right side out, and try it on.
 This size should fit most, but now is the time to make sure it isn’t too loose or too tight on your calves.
 If it is too tight, you’ll have to start again with a new pattern, making the top measurement longer.
-If it is too loose, you can easily bring it in by sewing a new zig-zag and straight stitch slightly inside of the original, and trim out the excess fabric.
+If it is too loose, you can easily bring it in by sewing a new stitch line slightly inside of the original, and trim out the excess fabric.

 Step Five: Trim and Reinforce the Tip